davidmoten/rtree/README.md

 it returns a new ```RTree``` without the deleted item.
 Make sure you use the result of the ```delete```!

 ###Geospatial geometries (lats and longs)
 To handle wraparounds of longitude values on the earth (180/-180 boundary trickiness) there are special factory methods in the `Geometries` class.
-If you want to do spatial searches then it is suggested to use these methods to build `Point`s and `Rectangles`:
+If you want to do spatial searches then it is suggested to use these methods to build `Point`s and `Rectangle`s:

 ```java
 Point point = Geometries.pointLatLon(lon, lat);